komuw/sewer/docs/LegacyDNS.md

 #### `setup(self, challenges: Sequence[Dict[str, str]]) -> Sequence[Dict[str, str]]`

-Iterates over the challenges, extracting the values needed for dns-01 from each challenge in the list, and passing them to create_dns_record.
-Always returns an empty list since there is no error return from create_dns_record other than raising an exception.
+Iterates over the challenges, extracting the values needed for the Legacy DNS interface from each challenge in the list, and passing them to `create_dns_record`.
+Always returns an empty list since there is no error return from `create_dns_record` other than raising an exception.

 #### `unpropagated(self, challenges: Sequence[Dict[str, str]]) -> Sequence[Dict[str, str]]`

 Always returns an empty list, signalling "all ready as far as I know".
-A DNS provider wishing to do something useful here must migrate to the new API.
+A Legacy DNS provider wishing to do something useful here MAY implement `unpropagated` without migrating the rest of its interface.

 #### `clear(self, challenges: Sequence[Dict[str, str]]) -> Sequence[Dict[str, str]]`

-Same as setup except it calls the legacy delete_dns_record, of course.
+Same as setup except it calls the legacy `delete_dns_record`, of course.

 ### Legacy DNS class